 - Be prepared to talk about your monthly income and expenses.

-To prepare the documents, the Trustee will need detailed information describing your financial situation.
+To prepare the documents, the trustee will need detailed information describing your financial situation.
 It is essential to be honest and accurate to ensure that you obtain discharge from your debts later on.
 Be prepared to provide your personal information including your name, address and birthdate.
-The Trustee will also need a detailed list of your creditors (the people you owe) and your assets.
+Your trustee will also need a detailed list of your creditors (the people you owe) and your assets.
 This includes but is not limited to: money in the bank, the value of your home, the balance on your mortgage, pensions, insurance policies, vehicles, and other property that you own.
-With this information, the Trustee will complete the bankruptcy forms required by the government.
+With this information, the trustee will complete the bankruptcy forms required by the government.

-The Statement of Affairs – Also known as Form 79, this document lists all of your current assets and liabilities.
+The Statement of Affairs – also known as form 79, this document lists all of your current assets and liabilities.
 Learn more about bankruptcy exemptions in Ontario.

 There are a few other documents also required by the LIT to file for bankruptcy in Ontario.
-Once everything has been prepared, you will meet with the Trustee to review and sign the documents yourself.
+Once everything has been prepared, you will meet with your tustee to review and sign the documents yourself.
 This is another good time to ask any questions.
-The Trustee can provide you with additional information to help you feel at ease.
+The trustee can provide you with additional information to help you feel at ease.
 Once you are satisfied, make sure the information is correct and add your signature.

 QUESTION: Can I review the documents before meeting to sign them?

-- The Trustee will discuss each document with you in detail at the meeting, but you can request to review them in advance if you would like.
+- Your trustee will discuss each document with you in detail at the meeting, but you can request to review them in advance if you would like.

 - Stops creditors from charging interest